svorkoetter/MusicRack/MuPrep/README.md

 * If the image was skewed by more than one pixel in its final intended size, rotates it appropriately.
 After rotation the image was rotated in the previous step, it is retrimmed and/or padded.
-* Scales the image to fit within the specified geometry.
+* Scales the image to fit within the specified geometry, and applies a bit of sharpening.
 * Converts from 16-bit linear back to 8-bit gamma corrected intensity.
 * Writes out the image in colour mapped PNG form, with a light off-white ([Solarized](https://ethanschoonover.com/solarized/) Base3) background colour